 Potential Conflict: Conflicts may arise when Registrants prioritize their investments over the Client’s portfolio, potentially resulting in unfair advantages such as different pricing and allocation of opportunities.

 How the Conflict is Addressed: We have established policies and processes in place to review the Registrant’s trading activities to manage potential conflicts.
-OFIC has a Fair Allocation policy as
+OFIC has a Fair Allocation policy as outlined in the Relationship Disclosure Information document.

 Supervisory Level Compensation

-Potential Conflict: If OFIC’s compliance or supervisory staff’s compensation is tied to sales or revenue, there is a competing interest whereby the compliance or supervisory staff may prioritize their personal interests, potentially leading to ineffective supervision of Client accounts.
+Potential Conflict: If OFIC’s supervisory staff’s compensation is tied to sales or revenue, there is a competing interest whereby the compliance or supervisory staff may prioritize their personal interests, potentially leading to ineffective supervision of Client accounts.

 How the Conflict is Addressed: Compensation consists mainly of a base salary, with variable compensation aligned with OFIC’s success in building long-term relationships and tied to overall profitability.
 OFIC refrains from offering incentives that could create conflicts that cannot be effectively managed, such as investment performance bonuses, compensation tied to trading or transaction-based activities, or finder’s fees/commissions on products.
+Supervision occurs at multiple levels within the organization, enabling thorough oversight and accountability, which reduces the likelihood of impropriety.

 Third-Party Compensation